vEnhance/1802/r05.typ

 == Good news for people who don't like eigenthings

-If you don't like eigen-things, I have some good news for you: they won't actually be used much later on this course.
+If you don't like eigen-things, I have some good news for you: according to what I'm hearing, they won't actually be used much later on this course.